decidables/decidables/sites/accumulable/NOTES.md

+## Bugs

+- trials in ddm-model need to be persistent!
+- drift rate interaction is glitchy

+## Ideas

-SDs -> height of line?
+- SDs -> height of line?
-labels for model means & SDs?
+- labels for model means & SDs?
+- Main pages
   - Exploration
-  - move Trials and Resample to Controls?
   - Fitting
     - need fitting process...
-  - show model with fit
+    - show Parameters and Model with fit
   - Predictions
-  - Control, Task, Parameters/Model, Response, Table
-  - animate Model!

 ## Outline